ibm-cloud-docs/storage-scale/vnic-info.md

 ### Traffic Isolation
 {: #traffic-isolation}

-Separation of Traffic Types: One vNIC can be used for specific types of traffic (e.g., storage traffic), and the other for different types (e.g., application traffic).
+Separation of Traffic Types: One vNIC can be used for specific types of traffic (for example, storage traffic), and the other for different types (for example, application traffic).
 This separation can prevent congestion on a single network path and improve overall performance.

 ## MROT
 {: #mrot}

-IBM Storgae Scale 5.1.5 introduces the Multi-Rail over TCP (MROT) feature.
+IBM Storage Scale 5.1.5 introduces the Multi-Rail over TCP (MROT) feature.
 This functionality allows the concurrent use of multiple subnets to communicate with a specified destination.
 It also permits the simultaneous utilization of multiple physical network interfaces without the need for bonding configuration.

 MROT configuration occurs only when both the storage and compute cluster VSI profiles have a bandwidth equal to or greater than 64 Gbps, and the secondary vNIC is up and running.
 Learn more about MROT at {{site.data.keyword.scale_full_notm}} Documentation.